aditya-kumar23/Final-Project-Automated-Driving/README.md

 6. [acc] matching the speed of the car in the front with PID instead

 Implement the architecture in the paper [ UML stuff ]

+## First step
+How to work with the data when ego vehical is moving.
+How to Track the second vehicle. how to map the trigectory of both vehicals.